gradle/gradle/design-docs/continuous-delivery-for-c-plus-plus.md

 ### Open issues

 - Use rules to imply the type of each child of a functional source set.
-- Define a functional source set for each component.
 - Separate C++ header file source set type.
 - Need to configure each component and source set lazily.
 - Need to deal with source sets that are generated.